 To celebrate World Oceans Day, ASL teams from all over the world have been cleaning up their local beaches & waterways throughout the month of June.
 Last week, our Australia team (based in Sydney) took the ASL Clean-Up campaign to another level!

-«In order to contribute to ASL’s Big Clean-Up campaign, our CRS Champion for ANZ, Ashley Hall, organised an amazing challenge for our team – kayaking across Sydney Harbour to pick up rubbish along the way».
+«In order to contribute to ASL’s Big Clean-Up campaign, our CSR Champion for ANZ, Ashley Hall, organised an amazing challenge for our team – kayaking across Sydney Harbour to pick up rubbish along the way».

 We’re proud to report that ASL Global have made significant progress on our Corporate Responsibility & Sustainability journey since the launch of our ‘One World’ initiative in 2020.
 Last year, we set ourselves firm targets, prioritising those issues which have particular social & environmental significance for our business, focusing our efforts on where we can make a tangible, positive impact.

 The past year has been challenging for us all, but we believe in the importance of pursuing environmental sustainability & social responsibility, and we are making good progress towards building a more sustainable business.
 Highlights of the past year include:

 - Reduced our CO2 emissions by 50%